packetgeek/ssh_public_key_backdoor/README.md

 ## Disclaimers

 * While credit is given to THC for the attack, the capability has been around for more than a decade.
 See the "authorized_keys Format" section (page 124) of the book "SSH Mastery - Second Edition" by Michael W Lucas.
 What THC did was develop an approach that can hide things so that the SSH user (our admin) doesn't notice certain activities occurring as part of the login process.
-* Page numbers used in below references to the book "SSH Mastery" may be inaccurate.
-This is because I was one of the tech reviewers of the document and have a pre-publicatio copy of the document.
+* Page numbers used in references to the book "SSH Mastery" may be inaccurate.
+This is because I was one of the tech reviewers of the document and have a pre-publication copy of the document.
+Your mileage will vary.

 ## Why it's possible